Turnera diffusa Willd. ex Schult. var. diffusa

 Plant Family: Turneraceae

-Damiana has been used in Mexico and southward to Central and South America since the times of the ancient Aztec, and is still quite popular today.2,3 Although its effect on sexual desire was its primary use across cultures, it was also valued as a nerve relaxant, digestive stimulant, mood enhancer, and simply an enjoyable beverage that was given to children.
-In more recent times it has been used as an herbal smoke, often combined with other herbs, and a liqueur.3,4
+Damiana has been used in Mexico, Central America, and South America since the times of the ancient Aztec, and remains quite popular today.
+Although its noted effect on sexual desire has been its primary traditional use across cultures, it has also been valued as a relaxant, digestive stimulant, mood enhancer, or just an enjoyable beverage that was often given to children.
+In modern times it has also been used as an herbal smoke and a liqueur.